mschober/chefs-table/README.md

-This is going to be a great app for managing you recipes at home
+This is going to be a great app for managing your recipes at home